Logo S4

 The Rebel 24 pts

-Passive: Inspire Rebellion All friendly models within 3" gain 1 Adrenaline when the Rebel successfully Fights or Shoots an enemy model.
+Passive: Inspire Rebellion All friendly models within 3" lose 1 Strain when the Rebel successfully Fights or Shoots an enemy model.

 Active: 2 Adrenaline Defiant Shout All friendly models within 3" have Advantage on their Charisma until the end of the turn.
 May Move first.